Are you looking for?

-On orders of 6 or less we can deliver your stone for around $75 a pallet to the Saint Louis area.
-Deliveries go out regularly during
+On orders of 5 or less we can deliver your stone for around $75 a pallet to the Saint Louis area.
+Larger orders can be shipped via

 Patios and Walkways - Flat stone work ranges from folks placing stepping stones directly on the ground

 to fully mortared projects like pool surrounds.
 Most of our customers use our flagstone steppers for patios

 and walkways.
 When choosing between 2 inch stone and 2.75 inch stone keep in mind that the thicker

 stone has larger, stronger pieces while the thinner stone will be a little easier to handle.
 If you're topping

 an existing concrete slab and/or mortaring stones together, any of our stone thicknesses can be used.